The Difference Between Copyediting and Proofreading

 I work in MSWord and edit with the Track Changes function, allowing the client to see my edits and comments on the draft copy.
-I will also communicate with you via phone, Skype, or email, as needed.
+I will also communicate with you via phone, Zoom, or email, as needed.

 Fees and Payment